-Bruce Peninsula National Park is experiencing high visitation in 2020.
+Bruce Peninsula National Park is experiencing high visitation.
 Once parking lots are full, usually by mid-morning each day, there is no access to shoreline, hiking trails or picnic areas in the park.
 To avoid disappointment, plan in advance and consider visiting this fall.

 We rarely head out for an outdoor adventure with the expectation that something will go wrong, and most times everything will go right.
 However, sometimes the unexpected happens and when it does, it’s important that you are well informed and well prepared to minimise the negative impact of unfortunate circumstances.

 Cannabis use.
 Find out how this will affect your visit.

 For general information on how to stay safe when enjoying the outdoors visit www.adventuresmart.ca